Abortion Could Be Deal-Breaker In Alabama Senate Race For Many Torn GOP Voters

 "I think that, without a doubt, the social issues will motivate voters even if they are skeptical of the allegations against Moore," Taylor said.
 "Quite clearly, abortion is probably the most salient issue in the race, and more generally, social issues."

 The fact that Moore is seen as a champion on social issues is nothing new.
 It's what propelled him to national political stardom — and into plenty of controversy.
-In 2003 he was first removed from the state bench when he erected a statue of the Ten Commandments in the Alabama Judicial Building and refused to remove it even when ordered to do so by a federal court.
-He was elected again in 2012, but then subsequently suspended when he ordered state judges to defy the U.S. Supreme Court decision that legalized gay marriage nationwide under the federal Constitution.
+In 2003 he was first removed from the state bench when he had a statue of the Ten Commandments erected in the Alabama Judicial Building and refused to remove it even when ordered to do so by a federal court.
+He was elected again in 2012 but then subsequently suspended when he ordered state judges to defy the U.S. Supreme Court decision that legalized same-sex marriage nationwide under the federal Constitution.

 To Moore and his supporters, that defiance is a badge of honor.
-And it's a big reason why many voters are likely reluctant to believe the sexual misconduct and sexual assault allegations against him too, given the Christian nationalist positions he's wholeheartedly embraced in the past.
-And, at the crux of that is a stringent opposition to abortion.
+And it's a big reason many voters are likely reluctant to believe the sexual misconduct and sexual assault allegations against him too, given the Christian nationalist positions he has wholeheartedly embraced in the past.
+And at the crux of that is a stringent opposition to abortion.

 A 2014 Pew Research Center survey found that 58 percent of Alabamians believed abortion should be illegal in all or most cases, with just 37 percent supporting its legality.
-Another Pew study earlier this year found that there's a wide chasm between the parties on the issue of abortion, with it being one of the most polarizing issues separating Republicans and Democrats.
+Another Pew study earlier this year found a wide chasm between the parties on the issue of abortion, with it being one of the most polarizing issues separating Republicans and Democrats.

 The dilemma for voters is not dissimilar from the one some Republicans faced in last year's presidential election.
 Even if they disliked Trump or thought that the sexual assault allegations that had been levied against him were true, for many the abortion issue and the possibility of appointing anti-abortion judges to the Supreme Court was a major deciding factor.